 What You Should Know About Graduating From Community College in Colorado

 As you pursue higher education, you should keep in mind your career and earning potential.
-According to data from 2020, the occupations with the highest median wages for associate degree holders in Colorado were air traffic controllers, aerospace engineering and operations technologists, radiation therapists, dental hygienists, and nuclear medicine technologists.
+According to data from 2021, the occupations with the highest median wages for associate degree holders in Colorado were aerospace engineering and operations technologists, dental hygienists, radiation therapists, nuclear medicine technologists, and diagnostic medical sonographers.

 While having an associate degree can expand your career opportunities, those new to the job market might benefit from focusing on careers that tend to have high job availability.
-The top five occupations with the most annual job openings for associate degree holders in Colorado are preschool teachers (excluding special education), paralegals and legal assistants, veterinary technologists and technicians, dental hygienists, and computer network support specialists.
+The top five occupations with the most annual job openings for associate degree holders in Colorado are paralegals and legal assistants, preschool teachers (excluding special education), veterinary technologists and technicians, computer network support specialists, and dental hygienists.

 Job seekers in Colorado should also consider which career fields are projected to decline.
-The only occupation expected to see a large drop in employment over the next decade is respiratory therapy technician.
+The only occupations expected to see a drop in employment over the next decade are desktop publishers and air traffic controllers.